Publicly funded health care

-Publicly funded healthcare is a form of health care financing designed to meet the cost of all or most healthcare needs from a publicly managed fund.
+Publicly funded healthcare is a form of health care financing, designed to meet the cost of all or most healthcare needs from a publicly managed fund.
 Usually this is under some form of democratic accountability, the right of access to which are set down in rules applying to the whole population contributing to the fund or receiving benefits from it.

 The fund may be a not-for-profit trust that pays out for healthcare according to common rules established by the members or by some other democratic form.
 In some countries, the fund is controlled directly by the government or by an agency of the government for the benefit of the entire population.
 That distinguishes it from other forms of private medical insurance, the rights of access to which are subject to contractual obligations between an insured person (or their sponsor) and an insurance company, which seeks to make a profit by managing the flow of funds between funders and providers of health care services.

 When taxation is the primary means of financing health care and sometimes with compulsory insurance, all eligible people receive the same level of cover regardless of their financial circumstances or risk factors.

 Varieties of public systems

 Most developed countries have partially or fully publicly funded health systems.
 Most western industrial countries have a system of social insurance based on the principle of social solidarity that covers eligible people from bearing the direct burden of most health care expenditure, funded by taxation during their working life.

 Among countries with significant public funding of healthcare there are many different approaches to the funding and provision of medical services.
 Systems may be funded from general government revenues (as in Canada, United Kingdom, Brazil and India) or through a government social security system (as in Australia, France, Belgium, Japan and Germany) with a separate budget and hypothecated taxes or contributions.
 The proportion of the cost of care covered also differs: in Canada, all hospital care is paid for by the government, while in Japan, patients must pay 10 to 30% of the cost of a hospital stay.
 Services provided by public systems vary.
 For example, the Belgian government pays the bulk of the fees for dental and eye care, while the Australian government covers eye care but not dental care.

-Publicly funded medicine may be administered and provided by the government, as in the Nordic countries, Portugal, Spain, and Italy; in some systems, though, medicine is publicly funded but most hospital providers are private entities, as in Canada.
+Publicly funded medicine may be administered and provided by the government, as in the Nordic countries, Portugal, Spain, United Kingdom, and Italy; in some systems, though, medicine is publicly funded but most hospital providers are private entities, as in Canada.
 The organization providing public health insurance is not necessarily a public administration, and its budget may be isolated from the main state budget.
 Some systems do not provide universal healthcare or restrict coverage to public health facilities.
-Some countries, such as Germany, have multiple public insurance organizations linked by a common legal framework.
+Some countries, such as Germany and France, have multiple public insurance organizations linked by a common legal framework.
 Some, such as the Netherlands and Switzerland, allow private for-profit insurers to participate.